The Two Minute Summary

-What did you expect us to say?
-You need your brain to work so you can skateboard, and don't just lie in bed and slobber the rest of your life.
+You need your brain to work so you can ride your skateboard, and don't just lie in bed and slobber the rest of your life.
 You don't know how hard pavement is until your head really hits it.
-If you do a wrist or an arm or a collarbone it heals, but the brain is different.
+If you do a wrist or an arm or a collarbone it heals while your life goes on, but the brain is different.
 Besides that, helmets may be the law in your area, and you can't use most skate parks without one.

 What to Look For

-A skateboard helmet softens the impact when the foam inside crushes or slowly deforms.
+A skateboard helmet softens the impact when the foam inside gives or crushes.

-The hard shell on board helmets holds up un-der multi impacts.
+The hard shell on most skateboard helmets holds up under multi impacts.
 Bike helmets use thin plastic that breaks immediately the first time you hit hard.

 The helmet must stay on your head.
 It's not a hat, just sitting there.
-It will fly off while you are flying through the air.
-So it needs a strong strap and an equally strong buckle.
+It can fly off while you are flying through the air.
+So it needs a strong strap and buckle.
 And you need to remember to fasten it.

-Skateboard helmets are usually black.
+Skateboard helmets are often black or a dark color.
 If you want to be seen on the street, get a bright color.
-Most boarders don't.

 A sticker inside the helmet tells what standard it meets.
 True skateboard helmets meet ASTM F1492.
 Some "skate-style" helmets only meet the CPSC bicycle helmet standard.
-Those are bike helmets, not skateboard helmets, even if there is a skateboard on the box.
+Those are bike helmets, not skateboard helmets, even if they put a skateboard on the box.